 The MMRT is composed of public health and health care experts who represent professional organizations involved in the delivery of health care to pregnant women in Wisconsin.
 The MMRT strives to include representation from multiple disciplines, including public health services, perinatal nursing, midwifery, dietetics, psychiatry, and obstetrics.
 The purpose of the MMRT is to identify and review pregnancy-associated deaths, identify factors that contribute to these deaths, and propose recommendations that aim to prevent future deaths.

-Review Process: Maternal deaths are identified using the pregnancy status checkbox and the cause of death listed on the death certificate.
+Maternal deaths are identified using the pregnancy status checkbox and the cause of death listed on the death certificate.
 The State Vital Records Office also cross-references death certificates of women of reproductive age with birth and fetal death certificates in order to identify additional cases.
 Once relevant maternal death, birth, and fetal death certificate data has been obtained, perinatal medical records, coroner/medical examiner reports (CME), police reports, and social services records are requested.
 The MMRT meets quarterly to review the information gathered on each case, determine whether or not the death was related to pregnancy, and develop prevention recommendations.